Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

-\paragraph{Step-Level.} This mechanism performs maliciousness detection at each local training step and computes a client's security factor via Bayesian statistics with a time-decay factor $\gamma \in (0,1)$ to gradually down-weight outdated evidence.
-For client $i$ in round $r$, we classify the update at step $t \in \{1,\dots,T\}$ as malicious if $s_i^t \ge \tau_{\text{cls}}$, and denote the numbers of benign and malicious step-wise decisions as $b_i^{(r)}$ and $m_i^{(r)}$, respectively.
+\paragraph{Step-Level.} This mechanism performs maliciousness detection at each local training step and computes a client's security factor via Bayesian statistics with a time-decay factor $\gamma \in (0,1)$ to gradually downweight outdated evidence.
+For client $i$ in round $r$, we classify the update at step $t \in \{1,\dots,T\}$ as malicious if $s_i^t \ge \tau_{\text{cls}}$, and denote the numbers of benign and malicious per-step decisions as $b_i^{(r)}$ and $m_i^{(r)}$, respectively.
 The Bayesian parameters are updated as: